 If you lose the ability to communicate and make decisions, Washington state law enables the following people, in order of priority, to make health care decisions for you, including withdrawing or withholding care:

-When there is more than one person, such as children, parents, or brothers and sisters, all must agree on the health care decision.
+When there is more than one person in a class, such as multiple children or siblings, all individuals in that class must agree on the health care decision.

 Making your wishes known in an advance directive will provide your doctor and your agent the clear guidance necessary to respect your wishes.
-The medical decisions made by your health care agent (as named in your durable power of attorney for health care) is as meaningful and valid as your own.
+The medical decisions made by your health care agent (as named in your durable power of attorney for health care form) are as meaningful and valid as your own.
 The wishes of other family members should not override your own clearly expressed choices or those made by your agent on your behalf.

 Do I need an advance directive?

-Do I need both a living will and a durable power of attorney for health care?
+Do I need both a health care directive (living will) and a durable power of attorney for health care?

 Yes.
 Having both a living will and a durable power of attorney for health care will provide the best protection for your treatment wishes.